Beginnings Family Services has been providing support and care to Canadians since 1985.

 Carol has a Masters in Counselling Psychology.
 From 1975-1984 Carol worked in the child welfare system at Halton Children’s Aid Society.
 Carol worked as a volunteer coordinator and adoption worker, doing homestudies, placements and follow-up support; specializing in special needs placements.
 While there, Carol also developed and facilitated a training program for applicants adopting older special needs children as well as one for infant adoptions.
 She also helped develop a unique program in which experienced adoptive parents helped assess and mentor new adoptive parents.
 In 1984 she became Supervisor of Adoption, Foster Care and Halton Homecare for the Handicapped.
 In 1990 Carol became the Director of Adoption Agency and Counselling Service (Ontario), a private adoption agency where she completed domestic placements as well as inter-provincial and international adoptions.
 Throughout much of her career, Carol has maintained a private practice as an Approved Adoption Practitioner conducting homestudies and supervising adoption placements.
 Carol joined Beginnings in 2003 as Acting Director and now serves in her current role, as Clinical Director of Adoption Services.
 Carol was a member of the Private/Public Adoption Committee from 1996-1999 and Chairperson for the Association of Private Practitioners in Adoption from 1996-1997.
 Carol was also the co-founder and co-director of Austin School, a non-profit, private school for children with special needs.

-Natasha is a professional accountant with over 10 years of finance and management experience working in a variety of different industries including corporate, small business and non-profit.
-Included in the organizations that she has worked for are DuPont Canada, Kemira Chemicals, Young Women's Christian Association Botswana; and Vale.
-She currently oversees and manages all administration and finance functions at Beginnings.
+Aideen is a professional accountant with many years of finance and management experience working in a variety of different industries including corporate, small business and non-profit.
+Aideen is working concurrently as the Director of Finance at United Way Oakville.
+Aideen is a fellow member of the Chartered Certified Accountants UK.
+She currently oversees and manages all finance functions at Beginnings.

 Mary Howlett Nero, MSW, RSW, Embryo Donation Program Coordinator